 Yes.
 Extended family members, considered guests, are allowed to stay with CSCC residents but must be registered in the CSCC Office.
 Residents are responsible for the behavior of their guests.

-Emotional Support Animals (ESA) registered with the University Disabilities Resource Center will not be subject to limitation on breed and animal type, provided a written letter from the Disabilities Resource Center is attached to the Permission Form.
+Emotional Support Animals (ESA) registered and approved with the University Disability Resource Center will not be subject to limitation on breed and animal type.
 Residents with Service or ESA animals are still expected to follow the provisions of the Pet Policy as it relates to health and safety issues, animal behavior, cleaning up pet waste, and any damages caused by an animal.

 We are located in the Minneapolis Public School District.
 There are a variety of public-school opportunities plus there are also private and charter schools in the area.
 Minnesota has a School Choice program which may allow you to select the school of your choice as long as there is room for your child.
 Visit their website to search school options based on your address/attendance area.
 You can filter your results based on program offerings, activities and start times.
 There are also members of our community who choose to homeschool.